metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/modelica.rst

 ================

 OpenModelica is an open-source Modelica-based modeling and simulation environment intended for industrial and academic usage.
-META uses OpenModelica for physics simulations, including mechanical, thermal, and power analysis.
+OpenMETA uses OpenModelica for physics simulations, including mechanical, thermal, and power analysis.

 Installation